Gaspar6/singular_value_decomposition/README.md

-# Singular Values Decomposition
+# Singular Value Decomposition
-Repository for Singular Values Decomposition project in Linear Algebra in Data Analysis course 2023, a part of Data Science Engineering Programme at Warsaw University of Technology.
+Repository for Singular Value Decomposition project in Linear Algebra in Data Analysis course 2023, a part of Data Science Engineering Programme at Warsaw University of Technology.

 The repository consists of the following files: